lookfirst/strava-auto-upload/README.md

 strava-auto-upload
 ==================

-Plug your device in and it'll email your latest .fit files to upload@strava.com
+plug your device in and it'll email your latest .fit files to upload@strava.com

-Pull requests welcome.
-Questions? latchkey@gmail.com
+pull requests welcome. questions? latchkey@gmail.com

 cavaets
 -------

 1. OS X only
-1. Assumes that you can send email from your desktop
+1. assumes that you can send email from your desktop

 config
 ------